yet-another-account/openwebtext/README.md

 This project is a clone of the GPT-2 WebText dataset as outlined in the [OpenAI paper](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).
 This project is still heavily WIP.

+Huge thanks to [jcpeterson](https://github.com/jcpeterson/openwebtext) for letting me use his download code.
+His version of OpenWebText is super well written, so please check it out!

 ## Dependencies

 Pipenv, Python 3,